MEXT’s 2021 White Paper is a Door to the Future: Achieving "Diverse Happiness for Everyone" through "Integrated Knowledge"

 The humanities and social sciences fields are now essential elements for creating science, technology, and innovation.
 The potential for young people to play an active role in the future society has increased even further.
 At the beginning of the white paper, there is an illustration of what kind of society ‘Society 5.0’ will be.
 If use the image as a reference while reading the article, you will understand more.
 Even if you think that science is not your thing or that science, technology, and innovation have nothing to do with you, please pick up this white paper.
 It will give you a glimpse of how we can live with science and technology in the future society we hope to create.

-Contributed and translated by JST Science Portal and Science Japan.
+Original article was provided by Science Portal and Science Japan.